Guidelines for Bringing Judges to the Law School--other than Moot Court

 GUIDELINES FOR LAW STUDENT GROUPS (other than Moot Court) BRINGING JUDGES TO CAMPUS

-1. Obtain written approval from Karen Comstock, Assistant Dean.
+1. Obtain written approval from Elizabeth Peck, Assistant Dean.
 This will involve a discussion of date(s).

-3. See Linda Majeroni, room 138 MTH, to confirm the date on the events calendar.
+3. See Linda Majeroni, Room 1L30 Hughes Hall, to confirm the date on the events calendar.
 Linda will also work with you to reserve a hotel room and make travel arrangements for the judge.

-4. See Martha Fitzgerald, room 117 MTH, to discuss publicity, posters, etc.
+4. See Communications, Room G Hughes Hall, to discuss publicity, posters, etc.

 5. Discuss your plan with your faculty adviser.
 S/he may wish to have a role in the event.